 Enjoy your day off from school by learning to code!
 Students will learn to use coding to tell a story, create e-cards for somebody’s birthday, compose a song or a drawing, and develop animation and games!
-The camp runs on Monday, February 18, 2019 at 157 Columbus Ave, New York, NY 10023 from 9:00AM until 12:00PM.
+The camp runs on Friday, January 10, 2020 at 150 W 83rd St, New York, NY 10024 from 9:00AM until 12:00PM.
 Ready to register?
 Please visit the Registration Section below.
 More questions?
 Please fill the form below.
 We'll contact you right away and provide all the details about this program.

 Does your child love to explore and create?
 Is she/he willing to let her/his creativity run wild?
 Then sign up for one of our programs!
 Designed specifically for 5-14 year-olds, our goal is to develop our students' creativity while helping them get comfortable with computers and technology.